tawnymslc/portfolio_website/README.md

 Stripe Payment API: Implements a mock payment flow using Stripe's API and CardElement within a React modal.
 Users can simulate domain purchases using test card details (e.g., 4242 4242 4242 4242). ​

+ETL Dashboard: A dashboard that extracts data from APIs, transforms it, and loads it for visualization and analysis.

 News Site Section: Built with Bootstrap components such as cards, rows, and navigation elements to showcase structured content and responsive design.

 ## Future Integrations

-ETL Dashboard (in progress): Developing a dashboard that extracts data from APIs, transforms it, and loads it for visualization and analysis.

 Login with Unstoppable: Implementing decentralized authentication using Unstoppable Domains. ​